glucas/nrun/README.md

 - persistent via macOS Notification Center
 - optionally escalated to your phone (Pushover)

-This is intentionally **opinionated**, but configurable.
+It is intentionally **opinionated**, but configurable.
+See [Notification Behavior](#notification-behavior-defaults) for details on when and how notifications are sent.

+> [!IMPORTANT]
+> macOS-only!
-macOS-only.
-This tool relies on macOS Shortcuts and Notification Center.
+> This tool relies on macOS Shortcuts and Notification Center.

 ---